Efinix-Inc/evsoc/README.md

     ***Note:*** Increasing camera exposure time would trade-off in lower frame rates.
 Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera setting.

-8.	**How to obtain processing frame rate of a specific scenario in the ISP example design?**
-    Software app *evsoc_ispExample_timestamp* is provided in *soc_sw/software* directory for this purpose.
-MIPI camera input frame rate is determined by a hardware counter in camera building block, whereas software timestamp method is used for the processing frame rate profiling purposes.
-Formulae used to compute frames/second and seconds/frame are provided in the *main.c* as well.

-9.	**Why is zooming effect observed on ISP example design, especially for 640x480 resolution?**
+8.	**Why is zooming effect observed on ISP example design, especially for 640x480 resolution?**

     This is due to the default setup performs cropping on the incoming 1920x1080 resolution MIPI camera frames to a smaller size eg., 640x480 resolution, prior to further processing.
 There are two ways to improve the overall captured view for small resolution: (a) Adjust camera binning mode setting in SW; (b) Insert scaler module in HW.